 Even at the end of October Pisa was hot, and tourists were still clustered around the Leaning Tower.
-The Botanical Gardens were the perfect place to escape: the were cool and shady, and I had the place to myself.
+The Pisa Botanical Garden was the perfect place to escape: it was cool and shady, and I had the place to myself.

 A Historic Garden

 The Pisa Botanical Garden (or Orto Botanico di Pisa) was founded in 1543 as a “Garden of Simples”, or medicinal garden.
 It was originally established on the side of the River Arno, but moved to its current location in 1591.
 This is the oldest botanic garden in Italy, and the earliest such garden attached to a university anywhere in the world.
 It is still used as a research facility today, but it welcomes visitors who can enjoy the peaceful setting.

 I’d been wanting to visit these gardens for years.
 They still retain some of their historic features, including the formal pathways and the shell encrusted facade of the Botanic Institute.

 A particular item of historic interest is the trees.
 The Ancient Tree Trail is one of the main features of the garden, and some of the trees are very old indeed.
 I passed a Magnolia planted in 1787, and an oak that was so old it now acted as host to numerous other species.
 Then there was the 19th century Eastern Plane, described as “the most beautiful tree in the garden”.